Expert occupational health support

 - suggestions for rehabilitation programmes

-Employees can ask to see the report before it is sent to you and they can request that any factual inaccuracies are corrected.
+Employees can ask to see the report before it is sent to you.
+They can request that any factual inaccuracies are corrected.
 Employees cannot insist that we change our opinions.

 There’s more about this topic in our guide to GP reports.

-We can’t discuss what happens during the assessment, or what’s likely to in our report, until we’ve completed the consent process with the employee.
+We can’t discuss what happens during the assessment, or what’s likely to in our report.
+We always have to complete a consent process with the employee.
 Please contact us for further information.

 Although we ask employees to sign a consent form, we cannot release the report without explicit informed consent.
 Consent can be retracted at any time.
 Very rarely, employees can refuse consent to release the report.